 The Trust qualifies as a "mutual fund trust" as defined by the Tax Act.
-The Units of the Trust are therefore a qualified investment under the Tax Act for registered retirement savings plans ("RRSP"), registered retirement income funds ("RRIF"), registered education savings plans ("RESP"), and tax-free savings accounts ("TFSA") (collectively, "Deferred Plans").
+The Units of the Trust are therefore a qualified investment under the Tax Act for Deferred Plans.

 If the Trust ceases to be a mutual fund trust, the Units may not constitute a qualified investment for Deferred Plans.